How To Care For and Fertilize Pepper Plants For Big Harvests

 Site conditions, such as rainfall, temperature, moisture, and soil aeration, can affect the phosphorus mineralization rate from organic matter decomposition.
 Organic matter will decompose, releasing phosphorus more quickly in warmer climates and slower in cool, dry climates.

-a picture of a leaf with reddening purplish leaves.
+A picture of a leaf with reddening purplish leaves.
 The leaves may indicate the plant has a phosphorous deficiency.

 Potassium